Master of Arts (AM)

 - Courses taught in other departments by members of DHS

-- Courses cross-listed under History of Science in the online course catalogue
+- Courses cross-listed under History of Science in the online course catalog

 All other courses count as outside the department.